eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

-* **High performance.** *eProsima Fast DDS* uses a static low-level serialization library, `Fast CDR <https://github.com/eProsima/Fast-CDR>`, a C++ library that serializes either according to the standard CDR serialization mechanism (defined in the `RTPS Specification <https://www.omg.org/spec/DDSI-RTPS/>`__, see Data Encapsulation for cfr).
+* **High performance.** *eProsima Fast DDS* uses a static low-level serialization library, `Fast CDR <https://github.com/eProsima/Fast-CDR>`, a C++ library that serializes according to the standard CDR serialization mechanism defined in the `RTPS Specification <https://www.omg.org/spec/DDSI-RTPS/>`__ (see the Data Encapsulation chapter as a reference).

 * **Low resources consumption.** *eProsima Fast DDS*:

-  * Allows to pre-allocate resources, to minimize dynamic resource allocation.
+  * Allows to preallocate resources, to minimize dynamic resource allocation.
   * Avoids the use of unbounded resources.
   * Minimizes the need to copy data.